Skip to main content

 • Underweight to International Developed with no exposure to Emerging Markets.
 Although valuations remain attractive relative to U.S. equities, these asset classes may be pressured by a stronger U.S. Dollar and slower economic growth.

-• Slight exposure to gold, to serve as a hedge, in a geopolitically tense global environment.
+• Slight exposure to gold to serve as a hedge, in a geopolitically tense global environment, and supported by strong central bank buying.

 Notices & Disclosures

-Past performance is no guarantee of future results.
 Products and services offered through F.N.B.
-Investment Advisors, Inc. are not FDIC insured; and are not insured by any Federal Government Agency, are not deposits or obligations of or guaranteed by First National Bank of Pennsylvania or its affiliates and may go down in value.
+Wealth Management are not FDIC insured; and are not insured by any Federal Government Agency, are not deposits or obligations of or guaranteed by First National Bank of Pennsylvania or its affiliates and may go down in value.

 0 items in your cart